Using off-chain data

 We’ll walk through each pattern, the inputs they require, and implementation details you should keep in mind (precision, slippage, and fees).

-Pre-reqs: You’ve already read the basic task guide and can mimic codegen, mimic compile, and mimic deploy.
+> Pre-reqs: You’ve already read the basic function guide and can `mimic codegen`, `mimic compile`, and `mimic deploy`.

 **Goal:** Top up a recipient if their token balance (in USD) falls below a threshold.